This Week’s News

 News from the IRTS

-February Edition of the IARU Monitoring System Region 1 Newsletter
+June Edition of the IARU Region 1 Monitoring System Newsletter

-Items for Inclusion in Next Week's Radio News
+Items for Inclusion in the Next Radio News

 That is the news for this week.
-Items for inclusion in next week's radio news can be submitted by email to newsteam /at/ irts.ie for automatic forwarding to both the radio and printed news services.
-The deadline is midnight on Thursday.
+Items for inclusion for the next radio news, which will be on Sunday, August 4th, can be submitted by email to newsteam /at/ irts.ie for automatic forwarding to both the radio and printed news services.
+The deadline is midnight on Thursday August 1st.

 [C]